-At Grove Dental Group and Orthodontics, our skilled general dentists and dental hygienists routinely screen for the presence of gum disease to help patients identify and treat the condition as early as possible.
-We also offer nonsurgical scaling and root planing to treat the condition and help prevent the disease from progressing.
-If you think gum disease may be impacting your oral health, contact our offices Wyomissing and Reading, PA to schedule an examination with our experienced team.
+At Grove Dental Group and Orthodontics, our skilled general dentists and dental hygienists routinely screen for the presence of gum disease to help patients obtain gum disease solutions, including gum infection treatment in Wyomissing, PA.
+We also offer nonsurgical scaling and root planing to treat unhealthy gums and help prevent gum disease from progressing.
+If you think gum disease may be impacting your oral health, contact our offices Wyomissing and Reading, PA, to schedule an examination with our experienced team.

 The earliest stage of gum disease, gingivitis, may be difficult to discover on your own, which is why it is important to keep up with routine dental checkups at Grove Dental Group and Orthodontics.
 This gives us the opportunity to check your gums and diagnose and address any problems before gum disease impacts your mouth and general well-being.
 Oral signs and symptoms commonly associated with gum disease include:

 - Red, puffy, or tender gums

 - Loose teeth

 The presence of gum disease has also been associated with a wide range of general health problems, some of which include stroke, cardiovascular conditions, respiratory illnesses, certain cancers, pregnancy concerns, and memory loss.
 Addressing any indications of gum disease and unhealthy gums early on can help preserve both your oral and general health.